Sakchyam-ss/VU_July2025/SakchyamShrestha/README.md

 # Sakchyam Web Health Monitoring Stack

 Advance Project - NIT6150
 WebHealth - CloudWatch Project

 This project uses AWS CDK (Python) to deploy a serverless web health monitoring solution.
-It provisions a Lambda function that checks the availability and latency of a specified URL, publishes custom metrics to CloudWatch, and sets up alarms for monitoring.
+It provisions a Lambda function that checks the availability and latency of a specified URL, publishes custom metrics to CloudWatch, sets up alarms for monitoring, and logs alarm notifications to DynamoDB via a dedicated Lambda.

+---

 ## Features